-Kylee Fiedler

-Office: Tommaney Library Room 120

-Mobile: 785-813-8808

-Mail: 155 Indian Avenue Lawrence, KS.
+Ms. Kylee Fiedler Office: Tommaney Library Room 120 Mobile: 785-813-8808 Mail: 155 Indian Avenue Lawrence, KS.
 66046

-Email: kfiedler@haskell.edu
+Email: campusadvocate@haskell.edu

-All HINU staff, except those identified as confidential under section V.A.3 of this Policy, are required to report alleged violations of this Policy to the HINU Campus Advocate Coordinator.
-If a person does not wish to report directly to the HINU Campus Advocate Coordinator, they may contact a HINU official of their choice including, but not limited to:
+All HINU staff, except those identified as confidential under section V.A.3 of this Policy, are required to report alleged violations of this Policy to the HINU Sexual Misconduct Response & Prevention Coordinator.
+If a person does not wish to report directly to the HINU Sexual Misconduct Response & Prevention Coordinator, they may contact a HINU official of their choice including, but not limited to:

-- Office of Student Rights and Conduct: Danelle Mc Kinney 785-813-5801 - Dean of Students/Dean of Students Office: 785-749-8404 - Human Resources: Amy Haury 505-250-6782 - Director of Housing: 785-830-2703 a) Anonymous Reporting b) Use of Alcohol and Other Drugs
+- Office of Student Rights and Conduct: Danelle Mc Kinney 785-813-5801 - Dean of Students/Dean of Students Office: 785-749-8671 - Human Resources: Amy Haury 505-250-6782 - Director of Housing: 785-830-2703 a) Anonymous Reporting

-An individual can share a concern anonymously with the HINU Campus Advocate Coordinator through the online reporting form.
-Please note that while the HINU Campus Advocate Coordinator will review all concerns reported through the online reporting form, those submitted without sufficient information may inhibit the HINU's ability to respond or take supportive actions.
+An individual can share a concern anonymously with the HINU Sexual Misconduct Response & Prevention Coordinator through the online reporting form.
+Please note that while the HINU Sexual Misconduct Response & Prevention Coordinator will review all concerns reported through the online reporting form, those submitted without sufficient information may inhibit the HINU's ability to respond or take supportive actions.